popolo-project/popolo-spec/appendices/examples.md

 }
 ```

-## 2.5.
-A post held by more than one person simultaneously
+<h2 id="simultaneous-post">2.5.
+A post held by more than one person simultaneously</h2>

 **Scenario:** Same as 2.4 above, except Jane Q. Citizen timeshares as Member of Parliament for Avalon, also as of 2011.